-In other words, LEDs use Direct Current (DC) to operate.
-While most regular lights can use Alternating Current (AC) to operate.
+LEDs are Light Emitting Diodes, which only allow current to flow in one direction.
+They use Direct Current (DC) to operate.
+While most regular lights use Alternating Current (AC).

-An LED light bulb you buy will have built-in circuitry to handle such current variances.
+An LED light bulb you buy will have built-in circuitry to support such current variances.

 Troubleshooting Approach #4: LED light bulb dimmer